 It is a little bizarre how often I hear so many travelers not having proper vaccines.

-Plan ahead for planning an international trip, protect yourself.
+Plan ahead, protect yourself.
 Go to the doctor if you are not sure, they will always help and tell you what vaccines you need incase immunity is low or you’ve never received any vaccines.

 The last thing anyone wants is to get sick on a trip, having the proper vaccinations helps you stay a step ahead incase you do get exposed to anything.